Google PageSpeed Insights

 Enable Text Compression

-Open IIS Manager.
+• Open IIS Manager.

-Navigate to your site.
+• Navigate to your site.

-Enable dynamic and static compression as needed.
+• Enable both dynamic and static compression as needed.

 Use Video Formats for Animated Content

-3. Use video editing software or online converters to convert or Export Animated Content to the chosen Video format.
+3. Convert animations to video: Use video editing tools or online converters like HandBrake or FFmpeg to compress and export your animated content to the chosen video format.

 Reduce the Impact of Third-Party Code